Calebio/Calebio.github.io/_posts/2023-05-29-Deploy-Streamlit-WebApp-Using-Docker.md

 ```

 - Now we want to login to our Azure from the CLI or Terminal using the `az login` command.
-If after your login and you get a message saying something like `No subscriptions found for your@email.com.` You might want to check and make sure you have an active subscription.
+If after your login and you get a message saying something like <br/>
+`No subscriptions found for your@email.com.` You might want to check and make sure you have an active subscription.

 - If you have an active subscription, you will need to use the tenant ID to log in so your subscription can be added. something like `az login <TENANT ID>`

 Side Note: If you don't know where to get your tenantID
-> Go to your Azure portal, in the search bar type in `tenantID` and then click on **Tenant properties** and then you can see the tenantID go on and copy it then use it to complete the login.
+> Go to your Azure portal, in the search bar type in `tenantID` and then click on **Tenant properties** you will find the tenantID go on and copy it then use it to complete the login.

 ## Create a repository on Azure Container registries to store your docker image on the Azure Portal